In the NEWS…

 Shaping the Sonoma-Mendocino Coast was glowingly reviewed as one of their June 2017 picks by Northbay Biz which serves Sonoma, Napa & Marin Counties and is the top-rated monthly publication regionally.
 Their June issue is also a special one as it announces “The Best of Northbay Biz” and their annual readers poll results.

-Thomas Cochrane was interviewed (taped) on “The Ecology Hour” on KZYX-FM (Mendocinco County’s Public Radio station), air date: Tuesday, September 12th @ 7:00 p.m.
+Thomas Cochrane was interviewed (taped) on “The Ecology Hour” on KZYX-FM (Mendocinco County’s Public Radio station), air date was Tuesday, September 12th @ 7:00 p.m.
 For information on the interview click here.

 Hosts for the hour-long show are Dr. Robert Spies, a marine biologist, and Tim Bray, a geologist — the show aims to bring listeners the latest in ecological science, especially relating to Mendocino County.